Client = You

 - 1-2 water bottles (~1-2lbs)

-The PIC should not attempt to fly in weather which could present a danger or limit VFR conditions.
+The Client may not attempt to fly in weather that could present a danger to the aircraft or occupants.

 At Pilot Rise, LLC, we make every effort to keep our fleet of rental aircraft in excellent mechanical condition.
 However, an occasional breakdown may occur while away from our facility.